claireannphillips/proj2-flask/README.md

 you type "make start" to see what port the computer is listening on.
 Then when you have the port type in your web browser, localhost:portnumber, which the port number will be 8000.
 Then the scheudle will appear with the dates for the weeks and the current week highlighted.
+When you want to stop press into the bash make stop.